 Year 12 Prefects

-Year 12 students who embody the school values of Courage, Curiosity and Citizenship, aspire to be a voice and support of their peers, and endeavour to be positive role models and leaders have an opportunity to apply for and represent the school as a Prefect.
+Year 12 students who aspire to be a voice and support of their peers, and endeavour to be positive role models and leaders, have an opportunity to apply for and represent the school as a Prefect.

 The two Head Prefects attend Governing Council meetings and meet with Senior Leaders to offer student perspective and voice on issues that directly impact them.

 Special Interest Program & International Captains

 Our Special Interest Volleyball and Special Interest Music programs offer Captain and Vice-Captain positions to senior students, in their final years of the program, as well as Middle School Captain and Vice-Captain positions for Year 9 students.
 These students are exceptional role models for the programs and the school, and are provided with an opportunity to guide, support, and lead their peers through the program.

 Similarly, in Year 12, two students who study abroad at Brighton Secondary are given the opportunity to represent the international student body as International Captains.